Financial Aid

 Loans and Student Employment

 Students eligible to complete a FAFSA will be considered for Federal Direct Stafford Loans.
-Federal loan programs such as Federal Direct Stafford Loans and Parent PLUS loans allow students and parents to borrow loans from the federal government.
-Undergraduate and Professional students must be enrolled for at least six hours, while Graduate students must be registered for at least five hours to be eligible for loans during the school year.
+These loans and Parent PLUS loans (undergraduates only) enable students and parents to borrow money from the federal government.
+To be eligible for loans during the school year, undergraduate and professional students must be enrolled for at least six hours, while graduate students must be registered for at least five hours.
+For students who have demonstrated financial need, the Federal Work-Study Program provides funding for on-campus part-time jobs.
+This allows them to earn money to help pay for education expenses.
+The maximum awards available vary from year to year based on funding.
+Students can find more details about loans and student employment on the SFAS website.

 Satisfactory Academic Progress Policy (SAP) for Financial Aid